-We offer a holistic curriculum which matches the needs of pupils with Special Educational Needs, in which we aim to help pupils to do the following:
+We offer a holistic curriculum which matches the needs of pupils with special educational needs, in which we aim to help pupils to do the following:

-- Use English to express themselves clearly and confidently, and to understand others with equal clarity and confidence - Understand mathematical ideas and apply numerical skills - Understand scientific ideas and concepts - Gain a basic understanding of historical and geographical skills and knowledge - Acquire control of computers and digital technology - Appreciate the joys and benefits of physical education and experience a range of sporting activities, and understand why a healthy lifestyle is important - Use music, drama and arts and craft as a means of creative expression - Acquire skills and knowledge to be able to cook independently in a variety of scenarios and contexts - To spend their leisure time imaginatively, independently and co-operatively in formal and nonstructured environments - Develop self-help skills and be aware of the rewards and dangers of society in preparation for adult life - Be able to learn beyond the classroom and develop an appreciation for the local area, wildlife and the environment - Understand how to apply the skills and knowledge learnt to real-life scenarios and situations - Access meaningful work experience and non-biased careers advice - Show tolerance and respect to people from different backgrounds and cultures, developing an understanding and appreciation of British Values - Build on each pupil's social, moral, spiritual and cultural understanding
+- Use English to express themselves clearly and confidently, and to understand others with equal clarity and confidence.
+Build confidence through speaking and listening - Understand mathematical ideas and apply numerical skills including problem solving to apply to real life situations - Understand scientific ideas and concepts - · Gain a basic understanding of historical, geographical skills, citizenship and law - Acquire functional computer and digital technology skills - Appreciate the joys and benefits of physical education and experience a range of sporting activities, and understand why a healthy lifestyle is important - Use music, arts and craft as a means of creative expression - Acquire skills and knowledge to be able to cook independently in a variety of scenarios and contexts - To spend their leisure time imaginatively, independently and co-operatively in formal and nonstructured environments - Develop self-help skills and be aware of the rewards and dangers of society in preparation for adulthood - Be able to learn beyond the classroom and develop an appreciation for the local area, wildlife and the environment - Plan for future next steps looking at further education and career opportunities. - Understand how to apply the skills and knowledge learnt to real-life scenarios and situations - Access meaningful work experience and non-biased careers advice - Show tolerance and respect to people from different backgrounds and cultures, developing an understanding and appreciation of British Values - · Build on each pupil's social, moral, spiritual and cultural understanding